mormond/CommercialMarketplaceLab/readme.md

 * **Test drive** - a *test drive* is a pre-canned environment that is hosted in the publisher's Azure subscription and allows potential customers to evaluate the solution before purchase.
 * **Preview audience** - during the publishing process, an *offer* can be shared with a *preview audience* before it is finally published.
 Useful for testing purposes.
 * **Private offers** - a *private offer* is a plan that is made available to a designated set of customers.
 This allows for scenarios such as negotiated pricing, private terms & conditions and specialised configurations.
+* **Hidden offers** - designed only to be consumed by other *offers*, they are hidden in the commercial marketplace so as not to be discoverable.
+Think of them as building blocks.
 * **Lead management** - *Offers* need to be connected to a lead management system so publishers can be notified about customers interested in deploying their *offers*.
 This is typically a CRM system but can be a simple Azure table or webhook.
 * **Categories** - each *offer* is listed in a [category or categories](https://docs.microsoft.com/en-us/azure/marketplace/determine-your-listing-type#categories) to aid discoverability.
 Categories are specific to Azure Marketplace and AppSource.
 * **Metered Billing** - a billing mechanism that uses signals from the solution to advance custom meters.
 Used to create more sophisticated billing models.